Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

 <!-- - ![attendance after modification](img/after-modification-attendance.png) -->
 - ![attendance](img/attendance.png)

-## ACHIEVED FEAUTRE PARITY WITH OFFICIAL UNIFIED 🎉🎉🎉
+## ACHIEVED FEATURE PARITY WITH OFFICIAL UNIFIED 🎉🎉🎉

 This took about 2 years in the making, I worked on this project on and off as it was really my first real passion project.
 I learnt a lot.
 This project will always